obahjay/Loan-Eligibility-Checker-using-Python/README.md

-# Python Study Group Gift II

-## Team D — Case Study Project

-## Titled - Loan Eligibility Checker
+# Loan Eligibility Checker using Python

 ###  About the Project